 Mixing is the process of taking multiple recordings and combining them together to create a final song file that sounds clear and cohesive.

-And, even the slightest changes can have a huge impact on, the energy, and vibe of the final song.
+Even the slightest changes can have a huge impact on, the energy, and vibe of the final song.

-This is the most useful thing to develop, because you can take a listen to your song after an ear fatigue break, and instantly identify what you need to go back in and change.
+This is the most useful thing to develop because you can take a listen to your song after an ear fatigue break, and instantly identify what you need to go back in and change.
 It may be small, but it can make a huge difference.

 Checking Mix Quality on Different Systems

 Another reason is to check the mix quality on different systems.
-We included this heading under the mix heading, because it’s part of this process.
+We included this heading under the mix heading because it's part of this process.